Board of Trustees

 Trustee since 2002

 Abdelelah Mohammad Al Khatib has held multiple senior positions in both the public and private sectors and has contributed to the Jordanian and international communities throughout his career.
-Having been Jordan’s Minister of Tourism and Antiquities from 1995 to 1996, he later served twice as Foreign Minister of Jordan (1998–2002 and 2005–2007).
-In 2010, he received an appointment as Chairman of the Economic and Social Council and in 2012 became Chairman of the Independent Election Commission.
-He was a member of the Upper House of Parliament (The Senate) for three terms between 2010 and 2016, during which he was elected consecutively as head of the Economic and Financial Committee, the Committee for Public Freedoms and Citizens Rights, and the Arab and International Affairs Committee.
-On the international stage, in 2011, he acted as Special Envoy of the Secretary General of the United Nations to Libya.
-He was General Manager and then Chairman of the Board of the Jordan Cement Company and also General Manager of Al Daman for Investment.
-He also sat on the Board of Directors of the Central Bank of Jordan.
-An active contributor to the work of civil society, Mr. Al-Khatib was elected Chairman of the Royal Society for the Conservation of Nature and serves as a member of the King Hussein Cancer Foundation Board of Trustees.
-He holds an M.A. in international communications from American University in Washington, D.C., an M.A in international economics and development from the School of Advanced International Studies at Johns Hopkins University, and a B.A in political science from Pantios University, Athens.
+Having been Jordan’s minister of tourism and antiquities from 1995 to 1996, he later served twice as foreign minister of Jordan (1998–2002 and 2005–2007).
+In 2010, he received an appointment as chair of the Economic and Social Council and in 2012 became chair of the Independent Election Commission.
+He was a member of the Upper House of Parliament (the Senate) for three terms between 2010 and 2016, during which he was elected consecutively as head of the Economic and Financial Committee, the Committee for Public Freedoms and Citizens Rights, and the Arab and International Affairs Committee.
+On the international stage, in 2011, he acted as special envoy of the secretary general of the United Nations to Libya.
+He was general manager and then chair of the board of the Jordan Cement Company and also general manager of Al Daman for Investment.
+He also sat on the board of directors of the Central Bank of Jordan.
+An active contributor to the work of civil society, Mr. Al-Khatib was elected chair of the Royal Society for the Conservation of Nature and serves as a member of the King Hussein Cancer Foundation board of trustees.
+He holds an MA in international communications from American University in Washington, D.C., an MA in international economics and development from the School of Advanced International Studies at Johns Hopkins University, and a BA in political science from Pantios University, Athens.
 Recently he has lectured at the Paris School of International Affairs at Science Po in Paris.

 Prof. Morag Kersel